 One look at the PS4 and you know you're seeing Sony hardware.
 It's slim, sleek and jet black, roughly the size of a second generation PS3.
 The full measurements are 275 x 53 x 305 mm.
 It's a bit more compact than an Xbox One, which is longer and taller at 274 x 79 x 333 mm.

 Inside, the PS4 is all business.
-It has a custom single-chip processor that combines an eight core x86-64 AMD "Jaguar" CPU with a 1.84 teraflop GPU based on AMD's Radeon technology.
-That's backed by 8GB of GDDR5 RAM, and a 500GB mechanical hard drive.
+It has a custom single-chip processor that combines an eight core x86-64 AMD "Jaguar" CPU with a 1.84 teraflop GPU based on AMD's Radeon tech.
+That's backed by 8GB of mega-fast GDDR5 RAM, and a 500GB mechanical hard drive.

-Sony claims that the PS4's overall performance is ten times that of the PS3.
-In an official FAQ, Sony also stated that the PS4's hard drive can be removed with a little tinkering, and can be replaced with a larger drive, or a solid-state drive for better performance.
+You can also remove that 500GB drive and replace it with a larger drive, or an SSD for better performance.
 Sony says these do it yourself upgrades will not void the system's warranty.

 For wireless connections, the PS4 uses 802.11 b/g/n for WiFi and Bluetooth 2.1 for its wireless DualShock 4 controllers.

 If there's a team that works harder than Sony's internal development team, we'd like to meet them.
 As it is, they roll out monthly (sometimes bi-monthly) updates that drastically change the interface and feature set of the system.